Switching Baby Formula

-The primary objective of this study was to demonstrate that there is no difference in formula tolerance between a Store Brand milk-based infant formula and the equivalent National Brand milk-based infant formula (Parent’s Choice Infant Formula, Similac Advance and Enfamil Premium).
+The primary objective of this study was to demonstrate that there is no difference in formula tolerance between a Store Brand milk-based infant formula and the equivalent National Brand milk-based infant formula (Parent’s Choice Infant Formula, Similac Advance and Enfamil Infant).
 Tolerance variables measured were increases in spit-up, burping, gas, crying and irritability.

 The secondary objective was to assess the method in which parents/guardians transitioned from one formula to another.